dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 # Introduction {#gapi_fb_intro}

 In this tutorial you are going to learn:
+* How to create a custom kernel implementation (using OpenCV backend);
 * How to use Inference-API to infer networks inside a graph;
-* How to create a custom kernel implementation (using OpenCV backend);
-* How to process a videostream inside a graph using Streaming-API.
+* How to process a videostream inside a graph using Streaming-API;
+* The main ideas of the Face Beautification algorithm.

 You can find source code in the `modules/gapi/samples/face_beautification.cpp` of the OpenCV source code library.